lastproxy/DaleyMenard1993/README.md

 Compare three isotropic and homogeneous correlation models:

 -   Foar (first order auto-regressive model)
--   Soar (first order auto-regressive model)
+-   Soar (second order auto-regressive model)
 -   Gaussian

-It plots the correlations in function of distance and their normalized power spectra.
+It plots the correlations as a function of distance and their power spectra.
-It also generates and plots one random spatial realisation of each of these models.
+It also generates and plots one random spatial realization of each of these models.

 Worth mentioning, the correlation length is defined by the distance where the correlation reaches 1/sqrt(e).

 Correlations models are instances of the `CorrModel` (itself deriving from `Covariance` class) and are defined in `./DM93/covarianceCls.py`.
 All `Covariance` instances provide their matrix representation and a random generator.
-`CorrModel` instances provide as well their radial correlation function, and their theoretical normalized power spectrum (as obtained on an infinite domain).
+`CorrModel` instances provide as well their radial correlation function, and their theoretical power spectrum (as obtained on an infinite domain).

 #### **sampleCorrelations.py**

 Estimates correlation matrix with finite ensembles of perturbations and illustrates sampling noise inducing unphysical teleconnections.

-Since the number of members is tightly constrained by integration cost in real atmospheric models, localisation is often used to circumvent this problem by restricting the sampled covariance on a compact support.
+Since the number of members is tightly constrained by integration cost in real atmospheric models, localization is often used to circumvent this problem by restricting the sampled covariance on a compact support.

 #### **propagation.py**